-Metal Injection Mold Makes Up For Some Defects
+Metal Injection Moulding Makes Up For Some Defects

 There are many different metals available for the injection molding process.
 Metal alloys can be used.
 Stainless steel is usually used to make molds.
 This is a metal that can produce a strong and durable product.
 Titanium is also very popular in molds.
 It has seen many uses in the manufacture of medical devices.
 These need to use powerful metals and precise technology.